Vincent Youmans: Biography

 In 1927, Youmans began producing his own Broadway shows.
 He also left his publisher TB Harms Company and began publishing his own songs.
 He had a major success with Hit the Deck!
 (1927), which included the hit songs "Sometimes I'm Happy" and "Hallelujah".
-His subsequent productions after 1927 were failures, despite the song hits they featured ("Great Day and "Without a Song" from Great Day (1929), "Time On My Hands" from Smiles (1930), and the title song from Through the Years).
+His subsequent productions after 1927 were failures, despite the song hits they featured ("Great Day and "Without a Song" from Great Day (1929), "Time On My Hands" from Smiles (1930) (Youmans is also known as whistling on the song originally), and the title song from Through the Years).
 His last contributions to Broadway were additional songs for Take a Chance (1932).

 In 1933, Youmans wrote the songs for Flying Down to Rio, the first film to feature Fred Astaire and Ginger Rogers as a featured dancing pair.
 His score contained "Orchids in the Moonlight", "The Carioca", "Music Makes Me", and the title song.
 The film was a tremendous hit, and it revived the composer's professional prospects, though he never again wrote for Astaire/Rogers.

 After a professional career of only 13 years, Youmans was forced into retirement in 1934 after contracting tuberculosis.
 He spent the remainder of his life battling the disease.
 His only return to Broadway was to mount an ill-fated extravaganza entitled Vincent Youmans' Ballet Revue (1943), an ambitious mix of Latin-American and classical music, including Ravel's Daphnis et Chloé.
 Choreographed by Leonide Massine.
 The production lost some $4 million.

 Private life

 Youmans married chorus performer Anne Varley on February 7, 1927.
 Their twins, Vincent Jr. and Cecily, were born on August 16, 1927.

 Anne filed for divorce just five days after the birth of her children.
-During the subsequent legal battle, Vincent denied fathering his two children.
-In May 1933, Vincent's apartment in New York City was broken into by two private detectives hired by Anne.
-They found extensive evidence of Vincent's adultery.
-Vincent stopped contesting the divorce, and it was granted on November 25, 1933.
+During the subsequent legal battle, Youmans denied fathering his two children.
+In May 1933, his apartment in New York City was broken into by two private detectives hired by Varley.
+They found extensive evidence of his adultery.
+Youmans stopped contesting the divorce, and it was granted on November 25, 1933.

-Vincent Youmans was an alcoholic and a member of the Lost Generation.
-He was a lifelong heavy drinker and partier and well-known for womanizing.
+Youmans was an alcoholic and a member of the Lost Generation.
+He was a lifelong heavy drinker and partier, and well-known for womanizing.
 The drinking impaired his health, and he contracted tuberculosis in 1932.
-It went into remission for two years, but recurred in 1934.
+It went into remission for two years, but the disease recurred in 1934.

 Youmans married chorus performer Mildred Boots on October 22, 1935.
-She filed for divorce, citing grounds of "mental cruelty", in Reno, Nevada, on January 19, 1946.
-It was granted two days later after Youmans did not contest it.
+She filed for divorce in Reno, Nevada, on January 19, 1946, citing grounds of "mental cruelty".
+The divorce was granted two days later after Youmans did not contest it.